 The atomic sizes of transition metals are very similar to each other and this attributes to their nature of forming alloys.
 As the atomic sizes are very similar, one metal can replace the other metal from its lattice and form a solid solution.
 This solid solution is known as an alloy.
 This is the reason why transition metals are miscible with one another in the molten state.
 When the molten solution cools, the corresponding alloy formation takes place.

 There are different types of alloys which are prepared according to the required properties and the area of application.
 The important types and their uses are listed below:

-- Bearing alloy – These are made in order to accommodate the high pressure when there is sliding contact with other body known as rotating shaft of motor, generators or vehicles.
+- Bearing alloy – These are made in order to accommodate the high pressure when there is sliding contact with other bodies known as the rotating shafts of motors, generators or vehicles.

-- Corrosion resistant – We use noble metals in this case.
-These noble metals initially oxidize and act as a separation layer which prevents chemical action from any other metals.
-The alloys of aluminum serve as the best corrosion resistors.
+- Corrosion-resistant – We use noble metals in this case.
+These noble metals initially oxidise and act as a separation layer which prevents chemical action from any other metals.
+The alloys of aluminium serve as the best corrosion resistors.

 We have seen the alloy formation characteristics of transition metals, the reason for this property and its applications.
 For any further queries, call the mentor support team at BYJU’S – The Learning App.’